Death of Sadaf Naeem: Domestic political reactions

 The Pakistan Muslim League-Nawaz (PML-N) however, questioned Imran Khan if dead journalists were his "revolution".
 Politicians of the Pakistani Government such as Railway Minister Khawaja Saad Rafique accused the Punjabi administration that it has coerced Naeem's husband from pressing charges.

 International

 Referring to her death, the UNESCO General Secretary Audrey Azoulay deplored the incident and raised concerns on the working conditions for journalists in general.
+UNESCO’s mandate to "promote the free flow of ideas by word and image" includes the protection of journalists and media workers against any forms of attacks and reprisals related to their duties.
+The facts and circumstances surrounding this killing are categorized and archived online on UNESCO’s Observatory of Killed Journalists.
+The Observatory archives publicly accessible information on all the journalists killed in relation to their duties since 1997, where the Director-General has issued a condemnation.

 Reactions from journalists

 Journalists in Pakistan questioned if Naeem's death could have been prevented if media companies had invested more in the safety of their journalists.
 The Pakistan Press Foundation saw her death as a caused by the non-implementation of the Protection of Journalists and Media Professionals Act.
 The bill mandates that media organisations must provide journalists with safety training before they can be sent to work in any location.
 According to the journalist watchdog Freedom Network the law was passed in 2021, but has not come into force since the committee supervising the law, has not been established yet.